GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

   - This does not need to execute properly in Linux, in fact it's safer if it doesn't
   - Feel free to use text from this tutorial
   - In Ubuntu/WSL you can configure options by right-clicking the top of the window and choosing "Properties"
+    - In properties you can enable ctrl+shift+c/v for copy-paste

 - We will learn to use these navigation shortcuts throughout the tutorial